karlseguin/zuckdb.zig/readme.md

 Optional version of the above are all supported **and must be used** if it's possible the value is null.

 String values and enums are only valid until the next call to `next()` or `deinit`.
-You must dupe the values if you want them to outlive the row.s
+You must dupe the values if you want them to outlive the row.

 ## list
 `Row` exposes a `list` method which behaves similar to `get` but returns a `zuckdb.List(T)`.